stellar/django-polaris/docs/glossary.rst

 .. _gettext: https://www.gnu.org/software/gettext
 .. _translations: https://docs.djangoproject.com/en/2.2/topics/i18n/translation/

-Polaris currently supports English, Portuguese and Indonesian.
+Polaris currently supports English and Portuguese.
 Note that this feature depends on the GNU gettext_ library.
 This page assumes you understand how `translations`_ work in Django.